 Fostering an Unaccompanied Asylum Seeker Child

-Waltham Forest is a local authority which is taking its' share of responsibility for finding homes for children who arrive alone in the UK, to claim asylum because it is unsafe for the in their home country.
+Waltham Forest is a local authority which is taking its' share of responsibility for finding homes for children who arrive alone in the UK, to claim asylum because it is unsafe for them in their home country.

 These children are mostly teenagers, and mostly boys.
-They have come from countries where there is war, persecution, or other events that have put their lives at risk.
+They have come from countries where there is war, persecution or other events that have put their lives at risk.
 Most of these young people were enjoying a good family life before the events that caused them to flee their home country.

 We have found that generally speaking they know how to fit into a family and have good relationships with family members.
 However they may still be feeling the after-effects of living through traumatic events.
 Some have seen members of their family killed or arrested, or their own lives have been put at risk on the journey to the UK.

 We are looking for foster carers who can offer a place in their home and in their heart to one of these young people.
-They all have the same basic need as any child living away from their family - a loving home where they can feel safe and secure.
+They all have the same basic needs as any child living away from their family - a loving home where they can feel safe and secure.
 As their foster carer you will need to help them adjust to a way of life that may be very different from the one they have known, and help them pick up or improve their English.

 Blog by Shada Panjabi, Hub Home Carer